 District crews, residents and businesses work together to help our community stay safe during winter weather conditions.
-Click here for a map outlining priority roads during poor weather conditions.
+The snow plow priority map outlines priority roads during poor weather conditions.

 District Crews – Anti-icing Procedures & Snow Removal Plan